mgandhi27/compliance-checker/compliance-checker/README.md

 ##  What This Does

-Traditional compliance checking requires engineers to manually read hundreds of pages of standards and match requirement clauses to design documents — taking **weeks** and costing **thousands of dollars**.
+Traditional compliance checking requires engineers to manually read hundreds of pages of standards and match requirement clauses to design documents, taking **weeks** and costing **thousands of dollars**.
 This system automates that:

 1. Upload a design document (PDF / DOCX / TXT)
 2. Select a technical standard (IEEE / IPC / ISO / NEC / BIS / ASME)